evolvingweb/puppet-apt/README.md

 </pre>

 ### apt::release
 Set the default apt release.
-Useful when using repositoires like Debian unstable in Ubuntu.
+Useful when using repositories like Debian unstable in Ubuntu.
 <pre>
 apt::release { "karmic": }
 </pre>